premigio/linkedlineservice/README.md

 # Linked Line Log Service

-Web service to allow users, when invoking an API method (POST), to write on a shared log file such that each entry ( line) is linked to the previous one using it’s hash and a proof of work (SHA256).
-The service is written in NodeJs's Typescript language
+Web service to allow users, when invoking an API method (POST), to write on a shared log file such that each entry ( line) is linked to the previous one using its hash and a proof of work (SHA256).
+The service is written in NodeJs's Typescript language.

 ## Installation + Running